s3gw-tech/s3gw/docs/developing.md

 1. Containers to build these sources
 2. Local OS

-If you is new to Ceph development, the best way to find out how to build these sources is to refer to the [original Ceph documentation][3].
+If you are new to Ceph development, the best way to find out how to build these sources is to refer to the [original Ceph documentation][3].

 The `aquarist-labs/ceph` repository  is a requirement for this project.